-Debbie Kapp Gordon grew up a “Military Brat,” as Dad was in the Special Forces branch of the Army.
-Mom had four kids in five years and was a busy homemaker until branching out into the workforce to open the family business, Slenderella Figure Salon.
+Debbie Kapp Gordon grew up a “Military Brat,” as her father was in the Special Forces branch of the Army.
+Her mother had four kids in five years and was a busy homemaker until branching out into the workforce to open the family business, Slenderella Figure Salon.
 To save for college, Debbie set aside babysitting and yard work clients to take on slanted sit-up boards, and the long gone belts and rollers that were thought at the time to shake the fat right off your body.
-Like Dad, who played football in college, Debbie was a scholar athlete at North Carolina State University and a former cheerleader.
+Like her dad, who played football in college, Debbie was a scholar athlete at North Carolina State University and a former cheerleader.
 Debbie studied math and taught at the high school level prior to returning to engineering school at NCSU to study computer science.
 While studying computer science, she crossed paths with former student body president, Joe Gordon who was attending NCSU College of Veterinary Medicine.
-They married during Joe’s junior year in vet school, and became the proud parents of Sampson the great dane.
+They married during Joe’s junior year in vet school, and became the proud parents of Sampson the Great Dane.

 Debbie and Joe raised two Montessori kids, Wade and Meredith, and now have a Montessori granddaughter, Emaline who describes herself as, “a big kid that is ready for Children’s House.”